ericniebler/range-v3/doc/index.md

 ## Create Custom Iterators

-Here is an example of Range-v3 compatible RandomAccess proxy iterator.
+Here is an example of Range-v3 compatible random access proxy iterator.
 The iterator returns a key/value pair, like the `zip` view.

 ~~~~~~~{.cpp}